 2. AI Assistants that Recognize Your Specific Voice

 Most of us are now familiar with Siri, Alexa, and other common AI assistants that help out with daily tasks at home and at work.
 You can use these AI assistants to help you get directions while you’re driving, to Google something or start a music playlist without picking up your device, or even to turn the lights on in your home.
 These assistants generally respond to any voice that activates them, and they don’t respond any differently to different users.

 However, there are now technologies that allow AI systems to understand user identity.
 For example, with this technology, it’s possible to have it activate only for a specific person’s voice.
 It’s already been put into use with iPhones in the last few years.
 You can set your iPhone so that Siri will only perform tasks or answer questions when triggered by your own voice.
 When your AI assistant is only triggered by your particular voice, it’s much less likely that unauthorized users will tamper with your devices, data, and belongings.
 The assistant simply won’t activate for anyone who is unauthorized.
 This technology will certainly expand to other applications in the near future.

 3. Voice Identification for Security

-4. Speech and Voice Recognition in Forensics and Criminal Identification
+4. Voice Recognition in Forensics and Criminal Identification

 This technology can match recorded or live voices in just seconds, and it has a very high accuracy rate of 99%.
 In addition, voice recognition doesn’t discriminate between different accents or different languages.
 It measures the sound of a person’s voice, not the words or language they use.
 So, this is a helpful technology for solving crimes all over the world.